|Nutritional Guidelines (per serving)|

 - 2 tablespoons milk

-Preheat the oven to 400°F. Spray eight (6 to 8 ounce) ovenproof baking dishes with nonstick cooking spray and set aside.
+Preheat the oven to 400 F. Spray eight 6- to 8-ounce ovenproof individual baking dishes or ramekins with nonstick cooking spray and set aside.

-Then stir in the chicken, Alfredo sauce, and milk.
+Stir in the chicken, alfredo sauce, and milk.
 Bring this mixture to a boil.
 Simmer, stirring occasionally, for 5 to 10 minutes longer or until all of the ingredients are hot.
 Stir in the cheese and remove the pan from the heat.

 Divide the chicken filling among the prepared baking dishes.

 Carefully unfold the puff pastry.
-Cut the pastry in half.
-Then cut the pastry into 1/2" strips and place them on top of the filling, pressing the strips to the edges of the baking dish so they stick.
+Cut the pastry in half, then slice the pastry into 1/2-inch strips and place them on top of the filling, pressing the strips to the edges of the baking dish so they stick.

 In a small bowl, beat the egg yolk and milk.
 Brush this mixture carefully over the pastry.